Arms of a businessman using a calculator and laptop.

 Factors That Affect Cost Basis

 In some cases, the cost basis is simple to calculate.
 But in special situations, the calculations change.
-Here’s how the cost basis can change based on how you acquire the property.
+Here’s how the cost basis can change based on how you acquire the property:

 Cost Basis For Inherited Properties

 If you inherit a property, the cost basis generally depends on the original owner’s time of death.
 The cost basis is usually the fair market value when the property passes from the original owner to you.
+Fair market value is considered the cost a property would sell for in an open market between unrelated parties.

 Cost Basis For Gifted Properties